Optimal Reflection Coefficients for ASK Modulated Backscattering from Passive Tags

 \section{Problem Definition}

-This section presents the problem formulation necessary to maximize the average harvested power at the passive tag under two distinct cases.
-In section \ref{IV.A}, we consider the general case where the BackCom system operates with $M$-ASK modulation scheme and satisfies the underlying reader sensitivity, tag sensitivity, and SER requirements.
-We formulate an optimization problem to determine the optimal reflection coefficients, which deliver the maximum power to the tag while adhering to the operational constraints.
-In the second case, we formulate a new problem by considering BASK modulation scheme and relaxing the reader sensitivity constraint.
-Specifically, we assume that the backscattered signal will always have sufficient power to be received by the reader.
-We will further discuss the details of this case in section \ref{IV.B}.
+This section presents the problem formulation for maximizing the average harvested power at the passive tag in two distinct cases.
+In Section~\ref{IV.A}, we consider the general case where the BackCom system operates with $M$-ASK modulation scheme and satisfies the underlying reader sensitivity, tag sensitivity, and SER requirements.
+We formulate an optimization problem to determine the optimal reflection coefficients that maximize the average harvested power.
+In the second case, we formulate a new problem by considering the BASK modulation scheme and relaxing the reader sensitivity constraint.
+Specifically, we assume that the $P_{{\rm b}i} \geq P_{\rm b,min}$ is always satisfied.
+Further details regarding this assumption are provided in Section~\ref{IV.B}.